derivexyz/lyra-avalon-interfaces/examples/ProvideLiquidity.md

 4. [Getting reason for failed process](#failed)
 5. [Liquidity value](#value)

-## Set Up <a name="setup"></a>
+## Setup <a name="setup"></a>

 LP related activities can be performed directly with the `LiquidityPool.sol` core contract.
-As in the "Trading" example, install the [@lyrafinance/protocol](https://www.npmjs.com/package/@lyrafinance/protocol) package and follow the setup instructions.
+As in the [Trading example](https://github.com/lyra-finance/lyra-avalon-interfaces/blob/master/examples/Trading.md), install the [@lyrafinance/protocol](https://www.npmjs.com/package/@lyrafinance/protocol) package and follow the setup instructions.

 ```solidity
 pragma solidity 0.8.9;